gly6/VetEyes/Eyes_Raspberry_Pi_3/README.md

         - The light sensor should be connected to the multiplexer SC0/SD0 and SC1/SD1

         - at the moment light sensor is commented out (CTRL - F uncomment to find the lines to uncomment when testing the lux sensor)

+All comments are in eyes_mic_test.py